 Caitlin’s brother Devon is killed in a school shooting.
 Caitlin, who has Asperger’s, is trying to make sense of the world without her brother’s compassionate and understanding guidance.
 Her father isn’t helpful because he’s lost in his own grief.
 So when Caitlin reads about grief and closure, she decides to go after closure in a literal, hands-on way.
 And it will help both she and her father build their relationship and let go of Devon.
 This is one of the best books I’ve ever read — so powerful and honest.

 Anything But Typical by Nora Raleigh Baskin

-Jason, an autistic 12-year old who feels like he doesn’t fit, finds an online friend through a form called Storyboard.
+Jason, an autistic 12-year-old who feels like he doesn’t fit.
+He finds an online friend through a forum called Storyboard.
 When his parents take him to a Storyboard conference, he worries his online friend won’t accept him in real life since she doesn’t know about his autism.

 The London Eye Mystery by Siobhan Dowd

-This middle-grade novel is a puzzling mystery that only the boy named Ted, who seems to be on the spectrum (his brain is different but not explained), can solve.
+This middle-grade novel is a puzzling mystery that only the boy named Ted, who seems to be an autistic character can solve.
 How did his cousin disappear from a closed pod on the London Eye?
 The enjoyable action and intrigue will keep your attention throughout — and you’ll wonder why you didn’t guess the ending before Ted.

 Rain Reign by Ann M. Martin